 She realized that not all people can be trusted not even her own husband.
 She discovers her new found freedom and the reality of what she is and what she can become.

 L’Onesta del Peccato was introduced by Philippine-Italian Association’s Manager, Alessandro Milani.
 Stef&No is a saxophone player and composer from Turin, Italy which is also where the movie was set.
-According to Alessandro it was completely a coincidence that a musician from Turin is actually giving life to the film.
+Milani said it was completely a coincidence that a musician from Turin is actually giving life to the film.

 The joint effort with the Pocket Orchestra was out of this world!
 I’ve never heard of such a melody.
 The composition was made by Stefano Chiapello.